-Our mission here at Malden High School, in partnership with our extended community, promotes academic excellence, personal growth, and civic responsibility for all students.
-We want to provide the most supportive and safe educational setting that will lead to the best possible outcomes for all students.
+Our goal is to design and provide the most supportive and safe educational setting that will lead to the best possible outcomes for all students.
 With this in mind, it is our policy to recognize, preserve, and protect the individual rights of all students through the enforcement of rules and regulations outlined in this Handbook.